SSRIs Virtually Ineffective For Anxiety And Depression

-A few weeks ago, a study found that SSRI medications were working backwards – instead of fixing the serotonin problem these medications were making it worse – which is now thought to be the reason the majority of people felt worse or experienced no benefit when taking an SSRI.
+A few weeks ago, a study found that SSRI medications were virtually ineffective for reducing symptoms of anxiety and depression because they were working backwards – instead of fixing the serotonin problem these medications were making it worse – which is now thought to be the reason the majority of people felt worse or experienced no benefit when taking an SSRI.

 SSRIs generate multiple billions of dollars in sales each year.

 Last week, another study showed the same issue – that SSRIs are working backward.
 Researchers led by Jeremy D. Coplan, MD, professor of psychiatry at SUNY Downstate Medical Center, have published data in a recent edition of Frontiers in Behavioral Neuroscience suggesting that the majority of people with mood and anxiety disorders who take SSRIs are not helped.

 Dr. Coplan explained that even with SSRI use, by the time serotonin metabolites are measured in a lumbar spinal tap, the usual way serotonin levels have been measured, “You have no difference from people who are healthy.”

 He continues, “We have hypothesized in an earlier paper that this is a plausible reason why SSRIs may not work in a majority of people, because SSRIs will tend to make the high serotonin even higher in the raphe nucleus.”

 “There is an epidemic of inadequately treated depression and psychiatrists are not well trained to deal with this challenge,” he observed.
 “What they often do is change from one antidepressant to another when there is a lack of response.
 Eventually the patient becomes non-compliant and the patient, rather than the treatment, is blamed for the non-efficacy.”